To understand the concept of seniors being hungry, you must understand what it means to be food insecure.

 The concept of being “hungry” is a state-of-mind, meaning that there is a physical aspect to the lack of food.
 Attending to an area where people are hungry and basically starving is a much more immediate and severe problem to solve.
 Being food insecure, on the other hand, helps include people who may have enough food and don’t technically live consistently in hunger, but the food they are eating—usually in large amounts—isn’t up to nutritional and dietary standards.

 In 2006, the USDA broke down food insecurity into two categories to help determine how food insecure someone is:

-While there may not be an overall reduction in how much food someone in intaking, there may be a lower quality and variety of your diet.
+While there may not be an overall reduction in how much food someone is intaking, there may be a lower quality and variety of your diet.
 For instance, there may be reduced amounts of fresh vegetables and meats, but that may be replaced with fast food.
-In this category, people don’t miss many meals, but the type of meals that are being eaten diminish.
+In this category, people don’t miss many meals, but the type of meals that are being eaten diminish in quality.

 When you have very low food security, your health and ability to correct it with healthy food is in a dire situation.
 To be assigned this categorization, the USDA says there must be “multiple indications of disrupted eating patterns and reduced food intake,” meaning you’re often missing meals and not eating enough to survive.

 Not only is senior hunger such a large issue now, the threat of it persisting as a problem into the future is high because of the high rate of seniors expected to exist.

 In 2017, there are just more than 49 million Americans age 65 and over, and about 8 million of them can be considered facing the threat of hunger.